 It seems Melbourne is alarmingly more like a Courtney Barnett song than I may have imagined.
+Transits tell stories in the calligraphic rebellion that splatters from an epicenter of culture onto the surface of every geometry as you glide into the ungentrified neighborhoods.
 The handrolled ciggies are ubiquitous.
 Elevator Operator is a real, respectable job title that up to 40% of the population works.
 But my life is more Small Poppies, with workers rights in a third country now, part of a small pool of people who when asked, act like we’re in between jobs but are actually in between lives.

 I’ve noticed the music people in stories find themselves listening to is always some grandiose singer songwriter, heartbreak acoustic type pre-millenium epic.
 Bruce Springsteen sings staticky in the overly fluorescent grocery aisles, David Byrne in the dive bar, Mariah Carey wailing over meals in the Thai restaurant.
-I’m just now picking up that people in real life tend also to curate soundtracks to their lives like characters in stories (via ipods).
-I spent a week deliberating where to end up next in my last month hopping between Bangkok cafes, Courtney Barnett shredding meanwhile on the music app and the culture of this city, the lifestyles and moods of its inhabitants feel mildly more familiar than it might’ve been
+People in real life tend also to curate soundtracks to their lives like characters in stories (via ipods).
+I spent a week deliberating where to end up next in my last month hopping between Bangkok cafes, Courtney Barnett shredding meanwhile on the mind and the culture of this city, the lifestyles and moods of its inhabitants feel mildly more familiar than they otherwise might’ve been

 On another note the weathers every which way.
 Rain’s sideways, the sun is completely spastic.
 Honestly the sky here has tourrets.

 I’ve never inhabited a city with trams, and its obvious why.
 Even at dawn, they lurch at school zone speeds, declining to a sickly crawl in the populated midday traffic.